marcusgia2505/classEx_doc/docs/Programming.rst

 	<span id="php_var_foo" style="display: none;">$foo;</span>

-The id does not need to have this format, but it must be unique.
+The ID does not need to have this format, but it must be unique.

-In javascript you can retrieve the variable with:
+In JavaScript, you can retrieve the variable with:

 .. code:: javascript

 	let foo = JSON.parse($('#php_var_foo').html());

 This command finds the HTML element with the id of the span containing the variable content.
-It's inner HTML (the content) is taken.
-Now the variable :java:`foo` in javascript contains the content of the PHP variable :php:`$foo`.
+Its inner HTML (the content) is taken.
+Now the variable :java:`foo` in JavaScript contains the content of the PHP variable :php:`$foo`.

 Writing PHP variables
 ~~~~~~~~~~~~~~~~~~~~~

-This can be achieved via hidden input fields that are filled with javascript.
+This can be achieved via hidden input fields that are filled with JavaScript.
 Just add a :ref:`Elements:Hidden field` in your input element.

 Input fields have the identifier "fieldX", where X is the number of the input field (#1, #2,...).
 An example would be :html2:`<input type="hidden" id="field1" name="bid1" value="">`.
-If you want too save a javascript value, you write the value into the input field e.g. with :java:`$("#field1").val(1);`.
+If you want to save a JavaScript value, you write the value into the input field, e.g. with :java:`$("#field1").val(1);`.
 Then the value is set to 1 and it is stored automatically when the participants submit the input element.

-.. note:: At the moment PHP and javascript are not integrated so that variables have to be transferred manually from PHP to javascript and vice versa.
-In one of the next versions of classEx this should be automatized.
+.. note:: At the moment, PHP and JavaScript are not integrated, so that variables have to be transferred manually from PHP to JavaScript and vice versa.
+In one of the next versions of classEx, this should be automatized.

-.. note:: In the lecture mode, you can use the Javascript function :java:`setGlobalVar(varName, value)` to store variables to the global variables.
+.. note:: In the lecture mode, you can use the JavaScript function :java:`setGlobalVar(varName, value)` to store variables in the global variables.